Evan A. Feigenbaum

 Cambridge, Massachusetts

 Taught "China in the International System," an undergraduate seminar on Chinese foreign policy in the Department of Government of the Faculty of Arts and Sciences, as an appointed Lecturer in the department, while filling in for Roderick MacFarquhar during his sabbatical from the department.
-Separately, taught "The Nuclear Age," a course on the history.
+Separately, taught "The Nuclear Age," a course on the history, strategy, and science of nuclear weapons, offered to all students by Harvard's extension division.

 Sep 1998 - Jun 1999